madiepev/Tutorials/AI100/LogicApp-ComputerVision.md

 ![alt text](https://github.com/madiepev/Tutorials/blob/main/images/logicappcreation.PNG?raw=true)
 10. Click on **Review + Create**.
 11. Once validation passes, select **Create**.

+## Customize the Logic App
+1. Once deployment is complete.
+Navigate to your new Logic App.
+2. Scroll down and under **Templates**, click on **Blank Logic App**.
+![alt text]
+First thing we have to to do in our Logic Apps Designer is to create a trigger that will kick off our workflow.
+3. Search for *blob* and select **When a blob is added or modified**.
+![alt text]
+The trigger is now added to your workflow.
+4. Create a connection to your existing Storage Account.
+5. Select the container **images** that you created during Lab 1: Technical Requirements.
+![alt text]
+6. Click on **+ New step** to add a next step and action.
+7. Search for *get blob content* and select the action **Get blob content** to add this to your workflow.

 ## Upload images to trigger the Logic App
 1. In the Azure Portal, navigate to the Azure Storage Account you created before.